Seismic Site Classification Vs30 – 2D MASW/Surface Seismic Soundings

 • Surface Seismic Soundings will never encounter refusal conditions, permitting, unsafe conditions, or risk factors for cost.

-Comparison of Our Non-Invasive Geophysical Methods Against Invasive SPT, CPT, DCPT & SCPT
+Comparison of 2D MASW/Surface Seismic Soundings Against SPT, CPT, DCPT & SCPT

 CriterionSurfaceInvasive Drilling Methods